 - Police Regulations: Vehicle operation and parking may be prohibited under emergency and/or other law enforcement operational necessities.
 It shall be prohibited for any person to violate police instructions related to this section.
 In such circumstances, a citation will be issued for violators.

-- Parking Facilities: Any person parking a motor vehicle in one of the parking garages, lots, spaces, or areas must display the appropriate permit for that parking facility, unless paying the appropriate fee.
-Any vehicle parked without displaying a valid permit or paying the appropriate fee is subject to the issuance of a citation, booting, and/or towing.
+Parking Facilities: Any person parking a motor vehicle in one of the parking garages, lots, spaces, or areas must have the appropriate permit for that parking facility, unless paying the appropriate fee.
+Any vehicle parked without a valid permit or paying the appropriate fee is subject to the issuance of a citation, booting, and/or towing.
 Parking facilities shall be enforced during those hours as specified in this regulation.
 Parkers may use any other parking facility that is not signed or restricted otherwise after 5:45 p.m. weekdays and on the weekends except as noted in this regulation (i.e., during special events).
 The director of PTS may provide for subdivision of and for addition or deletion of parking facilities and may change traffic flow patterns as deemed necessary or advisable for the administration or enforcement of this regulation.
 On occasion, the director of PTS, UTPD’s chief of police, and/or the president of The University of Texas at Austin, may close certain parking facilities for university-sponsored events.

-- In locations where fees are required for parking it is prohibited for vehicles to enter or park in controlled-access lots during the posted hours without paying the appropriate fee or displaying a valid permit for that parking facility.
+- In locations where fees are required for parking it is prohibited for vehicles to enter or park in controlled-access lots during the posted hours without paying the appropriate fee or having a valid permit for that parking facility.
 Whether or not a gate is open during the hours of parking is not an indication that an unauthorized vehicle may legally drive through and park in that gated lot.

 - Where no fee is required for parking, it is prohibited to drive beyond the controlled access point without prior authorization from PTS.
 Parking in pedestrian priority areas is allowed in designated spaces only or in other areas with the approved credentials issued by PTS.